Tell me more…

 I’m a Creative Director with twenty years across communication design, digital brand, and software design.

-My foundation in Communication Design from Milwaukee Institute of Art & Design and research‑based systems thinking from Strelka Institute form Media Architecture and Design lets me move comfortably between narrative and interaction; aligning executives, product, and engineering around work that’s clear, credible, and ready to ship.
-I have a reputation for calm leadership, mentorship, and an unrivaled passion for making stuff.
+With a foundation in Communication Design from the Milwaukee Institute of Art & Design and research-driven systems thinking from the Strelka Institute, I move fluidly between narrative and interaction, aligning executives, product, and engineering around work that is clear, credible, and ready to launch.

 Today I lead full-stack creative direction across digital brand, marketing, and product.
-I define the story and standards, move teams from sketch to prototype, and establish design languages that teams can carry forward.
-My dual-lens approach balances shipping now with shaping what’s next, ensuring campaigns, pages, and flows launch quickly while the systems, roadmaps, and rituals beneath them make every release faster, clearer, and more consistent across regions.
+I define the story and standards, move teams from sketch to prototype, and establish design languages others can carry forward.
+My dual-lens approach balances delivering now with shaping what comes next, so pages and flows launch quickly while the systems and roadmaps beneath them make each release faster and more consistent.

-What I bring to a matrixed, global organization is leverage: I unify brand promise through digital and physical touchpoints, make the work visible so decisions stick, and raise the craft bar while growing the bench.
-That means faster time to “yes,” higher reuse of patterns, less risk when turning strategy into prototypes, and a team that ships great work without me in the room.
-I’ve honed my craft working across EU and US time zones, building a transatlantic cadence that connects brand, product, and stakeholders that follows the sun.
-If your organization is complex and distributed, that’s not the problem.
-It’s the opportunity.
+What I bring to a matrixed, global organization is leverage: I unify brand promise across digital and physical touchpoints, make the work visible so decisions stick, and raise the craft bar while growing the bench.
+That translates into faster time to “yes,” higher reuse of patterns, less risk when turning strategy into prototypes, and teams that produce great work without me in the room.
+I’ve honed this across EU and US time zones, building a transatlantic cadence that follows the sun and connects brand, product, and stakeholders.
+If your organization is complex and distributed, that is not the problem, it is the opportunity.